Wexford F.C.: Founding years

+Wexford Youths hosted Wolverhampton Wanderers on November 2nd 2009, which saw a homecoming for Wexford native Kevin Doyle.
+Wolves won 2-1 however it was notable that such a young club had a home fixture vs an English Premier League side.

 Before the beginning of the 2010 season, the Youths' captain, crowd favourite and record goal-scorer Conor Sinnott transferred to St. Patrick's Athletic.
 Nevertheless, the club had some good fortune.
 During the 2010 season the Youths recorded their first ever home win over local rivals Waterford United, and followed this up with an away win against Shelbourne.
 More players parted ways with the Youths during the 2010 season, including record appearance holder Paul "Patsi" Malone, and the highly experienced defender David Breen.
 Both are former Supporters Player of the Year winners, in 2007 and 2009 respectively.
 The Youths had yet another very memorable night soon after their departure, when they enjoyed a 5–3 victory in the league over their tense rivals Limerick.
 Jimmy Keohane, Dean Broaders and Shane Dempsey scored for the Youths, before Limerick's Jeffrey Judge and former Youths player Peter White were both sent off for Limerick.
 To ascertain the victor, Limerick veteran Gary Sheahan scored the fifth goal for the Youths, to rapturous celebrations from the supporters at Ferrycarrig Park.
 July ended with the transfer of central midfielder Jimmy Keohane to Bristol City.
 The Youths once again scored 5 in a 5–2 away win at Mervue United, equalling their highest ever winning margin.
 Despite their high scoring season, they finished the first division in 7th place, just behind Cork City on 42 points.